 Some people believe brown eggs are healthier or more natural, while others feel that white eggs are cleaner or simply taste better.

-Chicken eggs can come in different colors, and it's common to find both brown and white eggs in the supermarket.
+Chicken eggs can come in different colors, and it’s common to find both brown and white eggs at the supermarket.

 However, many people don’t know what causes eggs to have different colors.

-Some breeds of chicken, such as the Araucana, Ameraucana, Dongxiang and Lushi, even lay blue or blue-green eggs (3).
+Some breeds of chicken, such as the Araucana, Ameraucana, Dongxiang, and Lushi, even lay blue or blue-green eggs (

 The different eggshell colors come from pigments the hens produce.
 The main pigment in brown eggshells is called protoporphyrin IX.
-It is made from heme, the compound that gives blood its red color (4).
-The main pigment found in blue eggshells is called biliverdin, which also comes from heme.
-It's the same pigment that gives bile, a digestive juice, its yellowish color (4, 5).
+It’s made from heme, the compound that gives blood its red color (

-But while genetics is the main factor that determines egg color, other factors can have an influence too (4).
+But while genetics is the main factor that determines egg color, other factors can also influence it (

-Summary: Chicken eggs can be brown, white or even blue-green.
+Chicken eggs can be brown, white, or even blue-green.
 The color of an egg is determined by the breed of the hen that lays it.

-Often, people who prefer brown eggs do so because they believe brown eggs are more natural and healthy than white eggs.
+Often, people who prefer brown eggs do so because they believe brown eggs are healthier and more natural than white eggs.

-However, scientists have compared eggs with brown shells to those with white shells to see if there is any difference.
-Several studies have found that shell color has no significant effect on egg quality and composition (9).
+However, scientists have compared eggs with brown shells to those with white shells to see whether there’s any difference.
+Several studies have found that shell color does not significantly affect egg quality or composition (

 This means that the color of an egg’s shell doesn’t have much to do with how healthy it is.
 The only real difference is the pigment in the shell.

-However, there are other factors that can affect the nutritional content of an egg.
+However, other factors can affect the nutritional content of an egg.

-The hen's environment can have a major impact.
-For example, eggs from hens that are allowed to roam in the sunshine contain 3–4 times the amount of vitamin D you'd find in eggs from a conventionally raised hen (10).
+For example, the hen’s environment can have a major effect.
+Eggs from hens that are allowed to roam in the sunshine contain 3–4 times the amount of vitamin D you’d find in eggs from conventionally raised hens (